RunOnFlux/flux/tests/images/README.md

 ```

 The above will do the following:
-* purge any existing fluxos testing containers (using tags)
+* purge any existing fluxos testing containers (using labels)
 * pull down mongo, socat and flux website containers
 * build the testing container from the local dockerfile
 * start up containers